magnusviri/DigitalDisplay/README.md

 # DigitalDisplay

 A WordPress template for an HTML based digital display (with a focus on higher education).
-Just point the digital display to a webpage (code for that not included)
+Just point the digital display to a webpage (code for that not included).

 I'm writing these instructions some time after I set this all up so I don't exactly remember everything.
 Yeah, writing a WordPress theme was fun.
 Feels like doing the sheep thing.
 I was surprised how easy it was actually.